The Bankrate promise

 Bottom line on the 2024 housing market

 The combination of high mortgage rates, steep home prices and low inventory levels are lining up to make the 2024 housing market a challenging one for both buyers and sellers.
-But if rates cool in 2024, as some experts predict, then market activity should heat up in response.
+But rates have been cooling a bit — if that continues throughout the year, as some experts predict, then market activity should heat up in response.

 The complexities of the current conditions mean that, now more than ever, it’s smart to lean on the guidance of an experienced local real estate agent.
 If you want to enter the market in 2024, whether as a buyer or a seller, let a pro lead the way for you.

-Experts predict that there is no housing market crash looming in 2024.
-Lending standards are much more strict now than they were before the Great Recession, and with low inventory and high demand both continuing, the housing market is not likely to enter a recession in 2024.
+No — experts do not think there is a housing market crash looming in 2024.
+Lending standards are much more strict now than they were before the Great Recession, and with low inventory and high demand both continuing, the housing market is not likely to enter a recession in the coming year.

-Many prospective homebuyers are choosing to wait out 2023 in the hopes that 2024 will bring a more advantageous market.
-But so far, with mortgage interest rates still stubbornly high and housing inventory stubbornly low, it looks like next year will remain a challenging time to buy a house.
-If rates go down, though, that would alter the landscape — not only would it make the purchase more affordable for buyers, but homeowners locked into their previous lower rates might finally choose to sell, which would add much-needed inventory to the market.
+Many prospective homebuyers chose to wait things out in 2023, in the hopes that 2024 would bring a more advantageous market.
+But so far, with mortgage interest rates still relatively high and housing inventory stubbornly low, it looks like 2024 will remain a challenging time to buy a house.
+If rates continue to go down, though, that would alter the landscape — not only would it make the purchase more affordable for buyers, but homeowners locked into their previous lower rates might finally choose to sell, which would add much-needed inventory to the market.